 The faster you, as an attorney, come to that realization the easier it is going to be for you to guide your jury into a similar understanding.
 We know juries, inevitably, are going to ask for a definition of reasonable doubt.
 We know that we must be very careful with the precise manner in which we answer their question.
 Reversal in these situations is always a distinct possibility.

 I took the liberty to transcribe one way, discussed by Evan, to answer that question.
 I also included the “pregnant” answers that have been allowed in federal juries.
-You can download this reasonable doubt definition cheat sheet by clicking HERE.

 We’ll See This Issue Again